 Use Overdrive for popular online books and audiobooks.
 Most Overdrive books may be read on tablets, Kindles, etc.

 Use the HathiTrust Emergency Temporary Access Service to read UC library books online during COVID-19 closure.
 Millions of books are available for online reading, including on a phone or tablet, but, alas, no downloading/printing allowed with this service.

 Use Oski Xpress (contactless pickup) to fetch print books during COVID closure.
-Note: You may be required to take a COVID test to come onto campus.

 If we don't have it, try Interlibrary Borrowing: they will find it somewhere and get it to you!
 (But note that entire books can not be requested from ILB right now...)